Stage hypnosis: Subjects

 Out of the crowd the hypnotist will spot people who appear trusting, extroverted and willing to put on a show.
-The hypnotist starts them off by having them imagine ordinary situations that they have likely encountered, like being cold or hot, hungry or thirsty then gradually builds to giving them a suggestion to do something that is totally out of character, such as tap dancing, singing like Elvis, clucking like a chicken or forgetting a number.
+The hypnotist starts them off by having them imagine ordinary situations that they have likely encountered, like being cold or hot, hungry or thirsty then gradually builds to giving them a suggestion to do something that is totally out of character, such as tap dancing, singing like Elvis Presley, clucking like a chicken or forgetting a number.

 The desire to be the center of attention, having an excuse to violate their own inner fear suppressors and the pressure to please, plus the expectation of the audience wanting them to provide some entertainment is usually enough to persuade some people to do almost anything.
 In other words, the participants are persuaded to 'play along'.
 Yet, whilst this accounts for some situations, it does not accord with those where hecklers, uncooperative audiences and those who wish to "disprove" the hypnotist create a set of negative expectations, uncooperative atmosphere and opposition which the performer must use skill to overcome.

 Law

 In some countries, there are laws and guidelines regarding stage hypnosis.

 In the UK, the Hypnotism Act 1952 governs the use of hypnosis in public.
 The original Act was amended in 1976 and again in 2003.
-In 1996 the government released "model conditions" which were refined and revised after consultation with FESH and with medical and academic psychologists.
-Note that these have no legal force: they are suggested conditions which local authorities may or may not feel appropriate to impose or modify when regulating hypnosis.
-If stage hypnosis is performed at a public venue a permit (permission) must be acquired from the local authority and the local authority is advised to monitor the performance to ensure that all guidelines are followed.
-It is illegal to hold any form of stage hypnosis in a public venue (amongst other venues) unless the local authority has issued their consent for this.
+In 1996 the government released "model conditions" which were refined and revised after consultation with the Federation of Ethical Stage Hypnotists (FESH) and with medical and academic psychologists.
+These model conditions have no legal force: they are suggested conditions which local authorities may or may not feel appropriate to impose or modify when regulating hypnosis.
+If stage hypnosis is performed at a public venue a permit (permission) must be acquired from the local authority and the local authority is advised to monitor the performance to ensure that its guidelines are followed.
+It is illegal to hold any form of stage hypnosis in a public venue unless the local authority has issued their consent for this.

 In the accompanying circular announcing the revised model conditions in 1996 it was conceded that, as asserted by skeptical stage hypnotist Alex Tsander during the consultation process:

 "In practice volunteers do not react as if they truly believe that there is, for example, a giant spider behind them or a bomb under their chair."

 This was a critical point of distinction and represents a formal recognition of the "as if" nature of behavior in stage hypnotism in contradistinction to claims for its supposed subjective reality.

 In the past, stage hypnosis has been banned in several countries in the world including Denmark and some states in the United States.
 Most of these countries have revoked these laws or do not enforce them.
 In Israel, it remains illegal to perform any kind of hypnosis without a license given to doctors, dentists and psychologists.